 - It is made with nylon and nitrile coat, which makes it light and breathable.
 This means you can work all day with the glove and still have a cool and dry hand.

 - The nitrile coating of the glove is compatible with light oil, providing a good grip and fit

 - Has a knit wrist that prevents dirt and debris from entering the work glove.

 - Can reduce the risk of hand fatigue

 - Has excellent dexterity, sensitivity, and tactility.

-For more details, customer reviews and the current of the glove, check Amazon.
+For more details, customer reviews and the current price of the glove, check Amazon.

-This protection glove is made with an insulating rubber that can protect you from 1000 AC, and 1500 DC voltage.
+This protective glove is made with an insulating rubber that can protect you from 1000 AC and 1500 DC voltage.
 It is ideal for working on low-voltage.

 Reasons we recommend the safety glove

 - It offers arc flash hand protection.
 The glove kit comes with a pair of tested class 0 gloves, and a pair of 10″ leather protectors for proper protection.